-- 3.3.1. reading, understanding and applying KCSIE 2022 - 3.3.2. ensuring that there is an effective Child Protection and Safeguarding Policy in place together with a Staff Code of Conduct, which are provided to all staff - 3.3.3. ensuring all staff are given a mandatory induction, which includes clear guidance on their child protection responsibilities and procedures to follow if anyone has any concerns about a child's safety or welfare
+- 3.3.1.reading, understanding and applying KCSIE 2023 - 3.3.2.ensuring that there is an effective Child Protection and Safeguarding Policy in place together with a Staff Code of Conduct, which are provided to all staff. - 3.3.3.ensuring all staff are given a mandatory induction, which includes clear guidance on their safeguarding and child protection responsibilities, including online safety, and procedures to follow if anyone has any concerns about a child's safety or welfare. - 3.3.4.ensuring that policies and procedures adopted by the Governing Body, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff.

-- 3.3.4. ensuring that policies and procedures adopted by the Governing Body, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff - 3.3.5. ensuring that the academy has an appropriate senior member of staff from the academy leadership team, with appropriate status and authority, funding, resources and support to take the lead in responsibility for safeguarding and child protection; (DSL) and that they receive DSL /level 3 training which is updated every two years - 3.3.6. ensuring that they are aware of and follow local procedures related to safeguarding. - 3.3.7. ensuring that all governors receive appropriate safeguarding and child protection (including online) training at induction which is updated regularly and at least annually to keep pace with KCSIE updates.
-This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in the academy are effective and support the delivery of a robust whole school approach to safeguarding - 3.3.8. ensuring that they are aware of their obligations under the Human Rights Act 1998, The Equality Act 2010 including The Public Sector Equality Duty, and their local multi-agency safeguarding arrangements (see KCSIE 2022 Part 2 The management of safeguarding)
+- 3.3.5.ensuring that the academy has an appropriate senior member of staff from the academy leadership team, with appropriate status and authority, funding, resources and support to take the lead in responsibility for safeguarding and child protection- the Designated Safeguarding Lead (including online safety and understanding the filtering and monitoring systems and processes in place); and that they receive DSL /level 3 training which is updated every two years. - 3.3.6.ensuring that they are aware of and follow local procedures related to safeguarding. - 3.3.7.ensuring that they are doing all they reasonably can to limit children's exposure to online harms from the academy's IT system, but that 'over-blocking does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding. - 3.3.8.ensuring that the academy has in place filtering and monitoring, the efficacy of which is regularly monitored and reported on, and which complies with current filtering and monitoring standards. - 3.3.9.ensuring that all staff and volunteers undergo safeguarding and child protection training (including online safety, which includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) - 3.3.10. ensuring governors receive appropriate safeguarding and child protection (including online safety which includes an understanding of filtering, monitoring systems and cyber security) training at induction which is updated regularly and at least annually to keep pace with KCSIE updates.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in the academy are effective and support the delivery of a robust whole school approach to safeguarding and child protection. - 3.3.11. ensuring that they are aware of their obligations under the Human Rights Act 1998, The Equality Act 2010 including The Public Sector Equality Duty, and their local multiagency safeguarding arrangements (see KCSIE 2023 Part 2 The management of safeguarding) - 3.3.12. ensuring they have appropriate level of security protection procedures in place in order to safeguard children, staff and systems and which meet the standards in 'Cyber security standards for schools and colleges' guidance.